UnknownMysteryOfficial/GCK-Network/README.md

 gamerule reducedDebugInfo can be set to true to reduce f3 information players can get

 if a player is invincible, they probably have an invincibility tag assigned to them, check your player data files and delete their file after they back up their gear.

+Consider using the following texture pack (https://www.planetminecraft.com/texture-pack/earth-moon-1-19/) along with a plugin such as (https://www.spigotmc.org/resources/world-resourcepacks.18950/) in order to have the moon show up as an earth while on the moon world. alternatively can make the moon an end dimension.